nodestream-proj/nodestream/docs/docs/guides/creating-your-own-argument-resolver.md

 Note that this implementation is pretty naive.
 But it's the simplest we need to demonstrate the point.

-In this example, we register with a yaml loader that can load a tag in yaml to instanitate our new value provider.
+In this example, we register with a yaml loader that can load a tag in yaml to instantiate our new value provider.
 Nodestream uses [`pyyaml`](https://pyyaml.org/) to load our pipelines.

 ## Make sure your module is imported